 Corporate Governance and Nominating Committee.
-Our corporate governance and nominating committee consists of Ms. Jingbo Wang, Ms. May Yihong Wu and Mr. Shuang Chen, and is chaired by Ms. Jingbo Wang.
+Our corporate governance and nominating committee will initially consist of Ms. Jingbo Wang, Ms. May Yihong Wu and Mr. Shuang Chen, and will be chaired by Ms. Jingbo Wang.
 Ms. May Yihong Wu and Mr. Shuang Chen satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
-The corporate governance and nominating committee assists the board of directors in identifying individuals qualified to become our directors and in determining the composition of the board and its committees.
-The corporate governance and nominating committee is responsible for, among other things:
+The corporate governance and nominating committee will assist the board of directors in identifying individuals qualified to become our directors and in determining the composition of the board and its committees.
+The corporate governance and nominating committee will be responsible for, among other things: